 Shih-Ying Cheng, MSW, is a doctoral candidate in the School of Social Work at Washington University in St. Louis.
 Under the direction of Dr. Melissa Jonson-Reid, she is completing her Ph.D. in social work in Washington University in St. Louis with an expected degree date of May 2021.

-Inspired by her practice experiences working with marriage immigrants and survivors of intimate partner violence (IPV), her research focus on gender-based violence (GBV) with special attention on more severe forms of violence and GBV among more vulnerable populations.
-Her doctoral dissertation, funded by the National Association of Social Workers and Influencing Social Policy, examines the associations of policy- and case-level factors and intimate partner homicide (IPH) over time with a focus on differences within and between victims’ sex and race/ethnicity subgroups.
+Inspired by her five years of social work practice working with survivors of intimate partner violence (IPV) and marriage immigrants who migrated to Taiwan through international marriages (mostly via marriage brokers), her research focuses on gender-based violence (GBV), with special attention to more severe forms of violence and GBV among vulnerable populations.
+Her doctoral dissertation, awarded by the National Association of Social Workers and Influencing Social Policy, examines the associations of policy- and case-level factors and intimate partner homicide (IPH) over time with a focus on differences within and between victims’ sex and race/ethnicity subgroups.
 The study conducts analyses using the National Violent Death Reporting System, Restricted Access Database (NVDRS-RAD), and links data to Census and policy data (e.g., IPV arrest policies, gun control policies) using the geographic indicator in the NVDRS-RAD.
 The dissertation study aims to inform evidence-based policy making in preventing future IPH.